Couples therapy: Basic practices

 Two methods of couples therapy focus primarily on the process of communicating.
 The most commonly used method is active listening, used by the late Carl Rogers and Virginia Satir.
 More recently, a method called "Cinematic Immersion" has been developed by Warren Farrell.
-Each helps couples learn a method of communicating designed to create a safe environment for each partner to express and hear feelings.
+Each describes a communication method intended to provide a structured environment in which partners can express and discuss their feelings.

-When the Munich Marital Study discovered active listening was not used in the long run, Warren Farrell observed that active listening did a better job of creating a safe environment for the criticizer to criticize than for the listener to hear the criticism.
-The listener, often feeling overwhelmed by the criticism, tended to avoid future encounters.
-He hypothesized that people are biologically programmed to respond defensively to criticism, and therefore the listener needed in-depth training with mental exercises and methods to interpret as love what might otherwise feel abusive.
-His method is Cinematic Immersion.
+When the Munich Marital Study discovered active listening was not used in the long run, Warren Farrell argued that active listening did a better job of creating a safe environment for the criticizer to criticize than for the listener to hear the criticism.
+Farrell suggested that the listener often felt overwhelmed by the criticism and tended to avoid future encounters.
+He hypothesized that people may be biologically predisposed to respond defensively to criticism, and therefore the listener needed in-depth training with mental exercises and methods to interpret criticism differently.
+His method is cinematic immersion.

 After 30 years of research into marriage, John Gottman found that healthy couples almost never listen and echo each other's feelings naturally.
-Whether miserable or radiantly happy, couples said what they thought about an issue, and "they got angry or sad, but their partner's response was never anything like what we were training people to do in the listener/speaker exercise, not even close."
+Whether miserable or happy, couples said what they thought about an issue, and "they got angry or sad, but their partner's response was never anything like what we were training people to do in the listener/speaker exercise, not even close."

 Such exchanges occurred in less than 5 percent of marital interactions and they predicted nothing about whether the marriage would do well or badly.
-What's more, Gottman noted, data from a 1984 Munich study demonstrated that the (reflective listening) exercise itself didn't help couples to improve their marriages.
-To teach such interactions, whether as a daily tool for couples or as a therapeutic exercise in empathy, was a clinical dead end.
+What's more, Gottman noted, data from a 1984 Munich study demonstrated that the (reflective listening) exercise itself was not associated with improvements in marital outcomes.
+To teach such interactions, Gottman concluded that it was ineffective as a therapeutic exercise.